awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-sns.md

 The ARN of the topic to subscribe to\.
 *Type*: String
 *Required*: Yes
-*AWS CloudFormation compatibility*: This property is passed directly to the `[TopicArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sns-subscription.html#topicarn)` property of an `AWS::SNS::Topic` resource\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[TopicArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sns-subscription.html#topicarn)` property of an `AWS::SNS::Subscription` resource\.

 ## Examples<a name="sam-property-function-sns--examples"></a>